slateci/slateci.github.io/_posts/2023-09-11-k8s-community-repos.md

 The amount of work to change over to the new package repositories is relatively small.

-1. SSH to your SLATE Cluster master node.
+1. SSH to your SLATE Cluster master node and switch to the `root` user.

 2. Execute the following to update the package repository file for Kubernetes `1.24.x`.